geoteknik/metode-komputasi-numerik/_features/01-about.md

     </div>
 ---
 # About me
 I am a Lecturer in Universitas Sebelas Maret, Indonesia.
 I graduated from Kyushu Unversity in Japan.
 My research interest is in computational geotechnics.
-I have developed knowledge and interest in software development, Finite Element simulations, Computational Fluid Analysis, and Engineering applications.
+I have developed knowledge and interest in geotechncis, earthquake engineering, disaster mitigation (such as landslide, slope failure), software development, numerical model, and computational mechanics.